opencv/opencv/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.markdown

 In this section we will explain how to make some existing project to use OpenCV.
 Starting with 2.4.2 release for Android, *OpenCV Manager* is used to provide apps with the best available version of OpenCV.
-You can get more information here: @ref Android_OpenCV_Manager and in these [slides](https://docs.google.com/a/itseez.com/presentation/d/1EO_1kijgBg_BsjNp2ymk-aarg-0K279_1VZRcPplSuk/present#slide=id.p).
+You can get more information here: `Android OpenCV Manager` and in these [slides](https://docs.google.com/a/itseez.com/presentation/d/1EO_1kijgBg_BsjNp2ymk-aarg-0K279_1VZRcPplSuk/present#slide=id.p).

 ### Java